Career Center Stipends

 - Stipend applicants must be current undergraduate students returning full time for at least one undergraduate semester in the fall after their internship.

-- Internships must be unpaid and last a minimum of six weeks during the summer, full- or part-time.
+- Internships must last a minimum of six weeks during the summer, full- or part-time.

 How to Apply

 Applications will be open January 1.
 Application deadlines are March 1 and April 1.
-Decisions will be made by April 1 and May 1.
-Students who receive offers after April 1 can apply to the waitlist and will be contacted by the Career Center on the possibility of a stipend.
+Decisions will be made by April 1 and May 1 at the latest.
+Students applying for merit-awards will find out their award status in the second decision round (by May 1) regardless of application submission date.